 Seagrass meadows protect the many animals who call Föhr home, like harbor seals, porpoises, and migrating birds.
 Visit in October for the Migratory Bird Days, when an average of 10-12 million pass through the island.

 You might not even notice that some of Berlin's best museums are on an island.
 Museumsinsel sits amidst the action in the center of the city, covertly connected by broad bridges.
 The island is one of only three UNESCO World Heritage sites in the capital.

 This historic ensemble of five world-class museums showcases everything from the famous bust of Egyptian Queen Nefertiti to master European paintings.
-Each museum was built under a different Prussian kings and features the distinct style of their time.
-The renowned Pergamon has undergone several long-term renovations and is currently set to re-open in 2019.
+Each museum was built under a different Prussian king and features the distinct style of their time.
+The renowned Pergamon has undergone several long-term renovations and is currently set to re-open in 2024.

 Along with the museums, the re-constructed Berlin Palace is currently a work in progress and will incorporate the Ethnological Museum of Berlin and the Museum of Asian Art.

 Usedom, in the Baltic, has long been divided between Germany and Poland.
 Most of the island belongs to the German district of Vorpommern-Greifswald while the eastern section (and largest city of Świnoujście) belong to Polish West Pomeranian Voivodeship.